By Vinai Prakash

 I get such questions all the time… Most PMP aspirants are loathe to read the PMBOK Guide – which is the official publication from PMI.
 The Project Management Institute publishes the Best Practices and Guidelines for managing projects in the PMBOK Guide.
-Currently, the Fifth Edition is running, which came into effect in July 2013, and is still going strong… PMI releases new versions in 4-5 years time.
+Currently, the Sixth Edition is running, which came into effect in July 2013, and is still going strong… PMI releases new versions in 4-5 years time.

 Many people, who are preparing for the PMP Exam, are simply put off by the PMBOK Guide’s thick size, and most fall asleep while reading it.
 Some think that since they are studying another PMP Exam Preparation Book, therefore, they don’t need to read the PMBOK Guide.